Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: -lite

 \subsection{Prompt Engineering}

-We take advantage of LLMs' text processing capability and prompt engineering~\cite{wei2022llmability,liu2022promptguideline,wu2022aichains} to conduct our task.
 We use OpenAI's GPT-4o model for providing explanations to users.
 We iteratively tested various prompting methods to search for the optimal prompt in our setting.
 Effective prompt engineering is challenging as the responses from LLMs are not predictable at times, due to issues such as hallucinaton, verbosity and so on.
-We deploy seven guidelines from the prior work and ChatGPT instructions in designing effective and fast prompts:
+We deploy seven guidelines from prior work and ChatGPT instructions in designing effective and fast prompts:

 \begin{itemize}[itemsep=0.01cm, topsep=0.15cm, leftmargin=0.4cm] \item Assign a role to GPT --- to ensure responses are aligned with a specific expertise (e.g., expert English instructor) \item guide LLMs to respond in a specific response template --- to avoid verbose responses. \item structure responses clearly and concisely --- to avoid verbosity and maintain precision. \item use exact keywords --- to avoid misunderstandings when prompt chaining. \item add global variables (e.g., user proficiency for supporting DR4) in the system prompt --- to manage a user's specifications equally across various tasks. \item add local variables (e,g., tasks) in the user prompt -- to use the same template equally for multiple users. \end{itemize}